photoprism/photoprism-docs/docs/getting-started/config-options.md

 !!! tldr ""
     Changing values in `docker-compose.yml` or in [Advanced Settings](../user-guide/settings/advanced.md) always **requires a restart** to take effect.
-Open a terminal, run `docker-compose stop photoprism` and then `docker-compose up -d photoprism` to restart the service.
+Open a terminal, run `docker-compose stop` and then `docker-compose up -d` to restart all services.

 ### Basic Settings ###